Tana Toraja Tour in the highlands of Sulawesi

 A tour in Tana Toraja with the perfect mix of culture and adventure: cultural heritage, green landscapes with cool temperatures and great cups of coffee

-Green rice paddies and limestone karst rocks form the landscape of the Toraja plateaus, an ethnic group which, although converted to Christianity by the Dutch missionaries, continues to practice the ancestral animist rites.
+Green rice paddies and limestone karst rocks form the landscape of the Toraja plateaus, the lands of the People of Toraja, an ethnic group which, although converted to Christianity by the Dutch missionaries, continues to practice the ancestral animist rites.
 Isolated for centuries by the impervious nature of the region and by the lack of roads, the Toraja have kept their traditions intact.

 The Funerals of the Toraja

 The Toraja are known for their elaborate and unique funerals.
 Before the ceremony the body of the deceased can be kept in the house for years, until the family can have enough money for the ceremony.
 The funeral begins with ritual dances, sacrifices of buffalo and pigs, killed so that they can accompany the soul of the deceased in new life.
 The richer and more important the families are, the more buffaloes are sacrificed.
 Later the body of the deceased is buried in a cave or in a space dug into a rock wall.
 Outside there are carved wooden figures, the tau tau, with the features of the buried person.
 These figures also wear the clothes that belonged to the dead man.